On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: Introduction

-where $\Longrightarrow$ indicates convergence in distribution.
-When each $X_i$ takes values independently and uniformly in an $M$-letter ordered alphabet, through a careful analysis of the exponential generating function of $LI_N$, Tracy and Widom [\ref{TrWi3}] gave the limiting distribution of $LI_N$ (properly centered and normalized) as that of the largest eigenvalue of a matrix drawn from the $M\times M$ traceless GUE.
-This was extended to the non-uniform setting by Its, Tracy and Widom ([\ref{ItTrWi}], [\ref{ItTrWi1}]).
+When the $X_i{s}$ take their values independently and uniformly in an $m$-letter ordered alphabet, through a careful analysis of the exponential generating function of $LI_n$, Tracy and Widom [\ref{TrWi3}] gave the limiting distribution of $LI_n$ (properly centered and normalized) as that of the largest eigenvalue of a matrix drawn from the $m\times m$ traceless Gaussian Unitary Ensemble (GUE).
+This result, motivated by the celebrated random permutation result of Baik, Deift and Johansson [\ref{r41}], was further extended to the non-uniform setting by Its, Tracy and Widom ([\ref{ItTrWi}], [\ref{ItTrWi1}]).
+In that last setting, the corresponding limiting law is the maximal eigenvalue of a direct sum of mutually independent GUEs subject to an overall trace constraint.

-A very efficient method to study longest increasing subsequences is through Young tableaux ([\ref{Fu}], [\ref{St}]).
+A method to study the asymptotic behavior of the length of longest increasing subsequences is through Young diagrams ([\ref{Fu}], [\ref{St}]).
 Recall that a Young diagram of size $n$ is a collection of $n$ boxes arranged in left-justified rows, with a weakly decreasing number of boxes from row to row.
-A (semi-standard) Young tableau is a Young diagram, with a filling of a positive integer in each box, in such a way that the integers are weakly increasing along the rows and strictly increasing down the columns.
+The shape of a Young diagram is the vector $\lambda=\left(\lambda_1,\lambda_2,...,\lambda_k\right)$, where $\lambda_1\ge \lambda_2\ge ...\ge \lambda_k$ and for each $i$, $\lambda_i$ is the number of boxes in the $i$th row while $k$ is the total number of rows of the diagram (and so $\lambda_1+\cdots+\lambda_k=n$).
+Recall also that a (semi-standard) Young tableau is a Young diagram, with a filling of a positive integer in each box, in such a way that the integers are weakly increasing along the rows and strictly increasing down the columns.
 A standard Young tableau of size $n$ is a Young tableau in which the fillings are the integers from $1$ to $n$.
-The shape of a Young tableau is the vector $\lambda=\left(\lambda_1,\lambda_2,...,\lambda_k\right)$, where $\lambda_1\ge \lambda_2\ge ...\ge \lambda_k$ and for each $i$, $\lambda_i$ is the number of boxes in the $i$th row while $k$ is the total number of rows of the tableau (and so $\lambda_1+\cdots+\lambda_k=n$).